ikem-krueger/ikem-krueger.github.io/_drafts/2023-07-26-optimize-samsung-S5-with-lineageos.md

 Tap on `Apply update` > `Apply from ADB` > `ADB sideload`.

+When asked for "Signature verification failed.
+Install anyway?", tap on "Yes".

 On your pc download Magisk-v26.1.apk from [here](https://github.com/topjohnwu/Magisk/releases/download/v26.1/Magisk-v26.1.apk).

 Rename `Magisk-v26.1.apk` to `Magisk-v26.1.zip`.